1. The Maratha Confederacy rose to prominence after the decline of___________.

 33. Which Maratha chiefs opposed the Treaty of Bassein and fought against the British?

-a) Holkar and Scindia
+A) Holkar and Scindia

-b) Scindia and Bhonsle
+B) Scindia and Bhonsle

-c) Holkar and Gaekwad
+C) Holkar and Gaekwad

-d) Bhonsle and Peshwa
+D) Bhonsle and Peshwa

 Explanation: Scindia of Gwalior and Bhonsle of Nagpur opposed British interference and fought the war.

-34. The Battle of Assaye (1803) was fought between:
+34. The Battle of Assaye (1803) was fought between___________.

-a) British and Holkar
+A) British and Holkar

-b) British and Scindia
+B) British and Scindia

-c) British and Bhonsle
+C) British and Bhonsle

-d) British and Tipu Sultan
+D) British and Tipu Sultan

 Explanation: Arthur Wellesley defeated Scindia at the Battle of Assaye, a major victory.